JocysCom/UMQF/UMQF.md

 ### Key assumptions & estimates (Confidence: Medium)

 - VSA = 0.0005: minimal non-zero placeholder for early-life latent biological complexity.
-- Sc = 0.00: fertilized egg has no developed mechanism for pain or distress processing yet.
+- ΔSc = 0.00: fertilized egg has no developed mechanism for pain or distress processing yet.
 - Vc = 1.00: parent hen cannot be assumed to consent to the egg's destruction; consent proxy transferred to the incapacitated entity per early-life rule.

 ### 1 Fertilized egg – destroyed embryo